SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 }
 ```

-Project-specific information is configured in the `sonarqube` block of the corresponding project.
+Project-specific information is configured in the `sonar` block of the corresponding project.
 ```
 // build.gradle
 project(":project1") {
-    sonarqube {
+    sonar {
         properties {
             property "sonar.branch", "Foo"
         }
     }}
 ```

-To skip SonarQube analysis for a particular subproject, set sonarqube.skipProject to true.
+To skip SonarScanner analysis for a particular subproject, set sonar.skipProject to true.
 ```
 // build.gradle
 project(":project2") {
-    sonarqube {
+    sonar {
         skipProject = true
     }
 }
 ```

 ## Task dependencies
-All tasks that produce output that should be included in the SonarQube analysis need to be executed before the `sonarqube` task runs.
+All tasks that produce output that should be included in the SonarScanner analysis need to be executed before the `sonar` task runs.
 Typically, these are compile tasks, test tasks, and [code coverage](/analysis/coverage/) tasks.

 Starting with v3.0 of the SonarScanner for Gradle, task dependencies are no longer added automatically.
 Instead, the SonarScanner plugin enforces the correct order of tasks with `mustRunAfter`.
 You need to be either manually run the tasks that produce output before `sonarqube`, or you can add a dependency to the build script:

 ```
 // build.gradle
-project.tasks["sonarqube"].dependsOn "anotherTask"
+project.tasks["sonar"].dependsOn "anotherTask"
 ```

 ## Sample project